Kevin-Eleven/Assembler_SimpleRisc/readme.md

 ## Implementation Details

-### Two-Pass Assembly Process
+### Browser-Based Execution

-The assembler uses a two-pass approach:
+The assembler runs entirely client-side:

+1. JavaScript parses the assembly code
+2. A two-pass algorithm is used:
-1. **First pass**: Collects all labels and their addresses
+   - First pass: Collects all labels and their addresses
-2. **Second pass**: Translates instructions to machine code, resolving label references
+   - Second pass: Translates instructions to machine code, resolving label references
+3. Results are displayed directly in the browser

 ### Instruction Encoding